OrbiAi/Orbi-Windows/README.md

 <br><br>
 If you see an entry with title `N/A` that probably means it's still generating.<br>
 All the data is stored in the `data` directory.
+> [!WARNING]
+> FakeRecall ("the software") is provided "as is" without warranties of any kind.
+We are not liable for any damages arising from its use, including the capture or misuse of screenshots containing sensitive information.
+The software may capture passwords, DRM-protected content, and copyrighted material.
+>
+> By using FakeRecall, you agree to comply with all applicable laws.
+Your use of the software is at your own risk.
+We do not warrant it will be error-free or free from harmful components.
+>
+> We are not affiliated with Microsoft.
+FakeRecall is licensed under GPLv3.
+By downloading, installing, or using the software, you acknowledge that you have read, understood, and agree to this disclaimer.
 ## How it works
 The script takes a screenshot of the computer's screen every 60 seconds, processes the text on screen, gets a list of running apps and supplies all of that information to the `llama3` model.
 #### Workflow: